August 3 saw the construction of Queensland’s longest ‘fish ladder’ in Ipswich.

 The structure is being delivered in tandem with environmental consultants and fish ecology specialists, Catchment Solutions, alongside Reef Catchments and Stanwell Corporation Limited.

 “This is a huge step up, so to speak, for our native fish in the Bremer river area.
-There are numerous fish ladders in Queensland but none as long as 80 metres,” said Matt Moore, fisheries biologist with Catchment Solutions.
+There are numerous fish ladders in Queensland but none as long as 80 metres,” said Matt Moore, fisheries biologist with Catchment Solutions in Mackay.

 “Fish populations upstream of Berry’s Weir have declined significantly due to restricted fish passage and movement through the water since the weir was built in the 60s.
 For example, we know while you can catch Australian Bass downstream below the weir, people have stopped catching them upstream.”